Entropy and replica geometry in generic two-dimensional dilaton gravity theories: Acknowledgement

 \section{Acknowledgement}

 The author is grateful to his Master's thesis supervisors Professor Umut Gursoy and Professor Stefan Vandoren for helpful discussions and enlightening comments.
-The author also wants to thank Prof. Daniel Grumiller from TU Wien for pointing out a mistake at the very beginning of section 2 in the first submitted version of this article.
+The author also wants to thank Prof. Daniel Grumiller from TU Wien for pointing out a mistake at the very beginning of section 2 in the first submitted version of this article about the most general action of 2D dilaton gravity.